 - 1. Visibility- The first step involves being recognized in the market.
 Having skills is not enough, the implication is essential in this field.
 Thus, until you are visible in the market, to other marketers and customers, profits are awaited.

 - 2. Attraction-The second step involves attracting your customers.
 The marketer is supposed to create attractive content and place it in front of customers in the form of emails and texts.
 The material should be apt, valuable and educational on some level to gain the customer’s interest.

-- Interest- After attracting your customers, you have to develop the interest in them.
+- Interest- After attracting your customers, you have to develop an interest in them.
 Just after them clicking your links and emails and blogs or e-books, your job is not finished.
 You have to show them the second look of the picture.
 Create strategies to lure your customers to visit your website again, or your physical store is the toughest part, indeed!

 - Relationship- The interaction between the marketers and customers slowly and steadily turn into relationships which builds trust and value for the marketer.

 - 5. Commitment- Keeping the customers happy is the job of the marketer.
 When the customers buy the products of their marketer, this is their commitment towards the marketer.